-If you’ve been noticing problems with your pelvic floor as you’ve gotten older, you’re not alone.
+If you’ve noticed changes in your pelvic floor with age, rest assured, you’re not alone.

-But did you know that working on your pelvic floor through targeted exercises can provide effective relief for a range of issues, including prolapse, bladder or bowel leakage, and even constipation?
+But here’s the good news: targeted exercises for your pelvic floor can provide effective relief for various issues, from prolapse to bladder or bowel leakage, and even constipation.

 Pelvic floor muscles give us control over our bladder and bowel.
 They are the layer of muscles that support the pelvic organs and span the bottom of the pelvis.